-7Levee construction dates are available for around 79% of USACE-constructed segments recorded in NLD.
-Moreover, certain large-scale, high-profile levee projects-such as the Lower Mississippi River and New Orleans levees-have been heavily modified over time, with some of these projects originally locally-constructed in the early 1900s.
-As a result, these salient examples of levees on which USACE has provided ongoing maintenance do not appear in our sample of USACE-constructed levee segments.
+&lt;sup>6Levee construction dates are available for about four-fifths of USACE-constructed segments recorded in NLD.
+Certain large-scale, high-profile levee projects-such as the Lower Mississippi River and New Orleans levees-were originally locally-constructed in the early 1900s.
+As a result, these salient examples of levees do not appear in our sample.